oscarneuman/free-genai-bootcamp-2025/sentence-constructor-spanish/perplexity-ai/readme.md

 The student also earns 20 points for correct answer and 0 points for incorrect answer.
 Once 200 points thereshold is reached I've instructed the model to congratulate the student and end the session.

+The model performed as expected allowing only 3 attempts and granting 20 points for correct answer and 0 points for incorrent answer.

+I also tried to ask if model could provide the picture that would best describe the sentence provided but it did not show one - which was expected.

 ### Additional useful links

 https://www.perplexity.ai/hub/faq/prompting-tips-and-examples-on-perplexity